sstephenson2/global-residual-topography/README.md

 #### Crustal database

-This data file `station_lon_lat_vp_vs_rho_topo_filt_lith_grav_all_onshore.dat` contains pointwise crustal thickness, velocity and density estimates geophysical parameters extracted locally from various grids at each data point.
+This data file `station_lon_lat_vp_vs_rho_topo_filt_lith_grav_all_onshore.dat` contains pointwise crustal thickness, velocity and density estimates as well as geophysical parameters extracted locally from various grids at each data point.
 Velocity and density is taken from `SeisCruST` and `SMV2rho`.
 Please refer to documentation for these packages for more information.
 The columns in the file are described as follows:

 | Column Name | Description |
 | --- | --- |